knative/docs/docs/serving/using-auto-tls.md

 ---

-If you install and configure cert-manager, you can configure Knative to automatically obtain new TLS certificates and renew existing ones.
+If you install and configure cert-manager, you can configure Knative to automatically obtain new TLS certificates and renew existing ones for Knative Service.
 To learn more about using secure connections in Knative, see [Configuring HTTPS with TLS certificates](./using-a-tls-cert.md).

-## Auto TLS types
+## Automatic TLS provision mode

-In Knative, we support 3 types of Auto TLS:
+In Knative, we support the following modes of Auto TLS:

-1. Certificate per Knative Service using HTTP01 challenge
+1. Using DNS01 challenge

+    In this mode, your cluster needs to be able to talk to your DNS server to verify the ownership of your domain.
+    Specifically, when using DNS challenge, we support:
-2. Certificate per namespace using DNS challenge
+    - **Provision Certificate per namespace:**
+      - In this mode, a single Certificate will be provisioned per namespace and be reused across the Knative Services within the same namespace if possible.
+      - If you want to have a fast certificate provision process, this way is recommended.

-3. Certificate per Knative Service using DNS challenge
+    - **Provision Certificate per Knative Service:**
+      - In this mode, a Certificate will be provisioned for each Knative Service.
+      - If you want to have better certificate isolation between each Knative Service, you can choose this way.
+      - The TLS effective time is longer as it needs Certificate provision for each Knative Service creation.

+1. Using HTTP01 challenge

+    - In this type, your cluster does not need to be able to talk to your DNS server.
+You just need to map your domain to the IP of the cluser ingress.
+    - When using HTTP01 challenge, **Certificate will be provisioned per Knative Service.** Certificate provision per namespace is not supported when using HTTP01 challenge.

 ## Before you begin